 The Museum of Modern Art (MUDAM) is a more contemporary spot to visit in Luxembourg, and one of the many fascinating and well-maintained museums in Luxembourg City.
 The museum was designed by the same Ioeh Ming Pei who created the Louvre Pyramid and features regularly updated exhibits of modern and contemporary art of a world-class level.

 If you’re looking for something a little more nature-oriented and less city-centric, however, the Mullerthal region has it all.
 It’s also known as Little Switzerland and is centred around a small town with a population of less than two hundred – the perfect place to head for some quiet and seclusion.
 Mullerthal has plenty of long-distance hiking trails to explore, of various difficulties and lengths, as well as forests, caves, and mountain biking trails to explore if you’re feeling adventurous.

 All in all, a trip to Luxembourg, while not quite as off-the-beaten-path as some of the other spots on this list, is a great way to see one of the least visited countries in Europe without having to travel too far.
 There’s plenty to do there and can be easily accessed from Germany, France and Belgium.

 Don’t let your next trip be repetitive – try something new!
 There’s a whole world out there of countries that deserve your time and attention and will most certainly give back to you what you put into it.
-Whether hiking in the mountains of Georgia, exploring the Ottoman Quarter of Macedonia, or skiing in Andorra, these hidden gems in Europe show that the perfect spot is waiting out there for you.
+Whether hiking in the mountains of Georgia, exploring the Ottoman Quarter of North Macedonia, or skiing in Andorra, these hidden gems in Europe show that the perfect spot is waiting out there for you.